The Todo Noise Application

 }

-// update the view each time to log current globals values
+// update the view to log current global values

 TIP